engrchrishenry/loc_aware_video_dedup/README.md

 - Trains a PCA model for each feature to reduce the feature dimension.
 - Projects the features to low-dimensional vectors using the trained PCA model.
 - Builds k-d trees via the projected features.
-- Query the k-d trees for frame retrieval
+- Query the k-d trees for frame retrieval.
 - Calculates the recall and average time consumption per query frame.

 To run this step: